-The sorghum is part of the cereals family, a family rich in different "personalities": cereals are many and each corresponds to a different quality that allows varied preparations.
+Sorghum is part of the Cereal family, a family full of different "personality": there are many cereals and each corresponds to a different quality that allows various preparations.

-How is the sorghum plant
+How is the Sorghum plant

 How do you use sorghum?